Documentation

 Capability detection

-A supervisor only advertises what it can actually run.
-It always offers wasm-http; it adds docker if the daemon answers and firecracker if /dev/kvm is readable.
-These show up as mesh tags, and the node refuses to place an app on a supervisor that lacks the requested runtime:
+A supervisor only advertises what it can actually host.
+It adds the firecracker tag if /dev/kvm is readable, the docker tag if a Docker daemon is reachable (used for building images), and the builder tag if the operator designated it as a build host.
+These show up as mesh tags, and the node refuses to place an app on a supervisor that lacks the firecracker capability — the match is on capability, not on a per-app runtime choice:

-All three runtimes are implemented and proven in production runners: WASM and Docker are mature, and Firecracker has been verified live on Linux hosts with real KVM.
-Whichever you pick, the app lands on a stable private mesh address and the runner contract — health, restart, lifecycle — stays the same.
+The Firecracker runtime is implemented and proven in production runners, verified live on Linux hosts with real KVM.
+Wherever an app lands, it gets a stable private mesh address (a deterministic per-app ULA, e.g. fd5a:1f02:…::1) and the runner contract — health, restart, lifecycle — stays the same.